TheVaffel/spurv_legacy/README.md

 # Spurv

+## Current Status of this Project

+It seems unlikely that development of this project will continue, hence, the repository is renamed to `spurv_legacy`.
+The reason is that I will focus on a new (and hopefully better) version of `spurv` based on a metaprogramming approach.

+## Introduction

 Spurv is a language closely related to Khrono's [SPIR-V assembly syntax](https://github.com/KhronosGroup/SPIRV-Tools/blob/master/syntax.md), but with some changes aimed at making SPIR-V easier to write by hand.

 A small comparison to Khrono's specification: